liquidctl/liquidctl/docs/nzxt-smart-device.md

 # liquidctl set led color backwards-marquee-5 2f6017 --speed slowest
 ```

-Colors are set in hexadecimal RGB, and each animation mode supports different number of colors.
+Colors can be specified in RGB, HSV or HSL (see [Supported color specification formats](../README.md#supported-color-specification-formats)), and each animation mode supports different number of colors.
 The animation speed can be customized with the `--speed <value>`, and five relative values are accepted by the device: `slowest`, `slower`, `normal`, `faster` and `fastest`.

 | Mode | Colors | Notes |
 | --- | --- | --- |